 Virtual Runners – Not Permitted in Live Race

 We love our Virtual Runners, however they are not permitted on the course on race day.
-All starters must have an official race bib for the live race.
+All starters must have an official race bib and timing chip for the live race.
 Anyone running without an official race bib for the live event will not be permitted to start and/or removed from the race.

 Potential Route Hazards

 Race Start – Do Not Enter Staging Until Directed

 On Race morning, it is important to listen to the announcer and wait for him to announce your race distance to start staging for your race start.
 We ask that you please wait until your race is called up, to avoid collision with other distances starting/looping through the starting area and provide ample social distancing.
 Thanks!

 Our scenic running course takes you through some of the most scenic land in the world…and also across some active railway tracks.
 We will know when trains are approaching and we will have race marshals on both sides of the track to halt the race accordingly.
 In order to ensure your timing does not get disrupted by train activity, we will place timing mats on either side of the tracks.
 The time needed to close the course at railway crossings will be deleted off of the final time of any patiently waiting athletes.
 (Don’t worry – this is not our race and no one was injured where this photo was taken!)